IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

       Port 8452

-Complete these steps for each worker node in Kubernetes cluster to prepare your environment for installing the CSI (Container Storage Interface) driver.
+Complete these steps to prepare your environment for installing the CSI (Container Storage Interface) driver.

-1. Configure Linux® multipath devices on the host.
+1. Configure Linux® multipath devices, per worker node.

    **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
 For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).

-   **Additional configuration steps for OpenShift® Container Platform users (RHEL and RHCOS).** Other users can skip these additional configuration steps.
+   **Additional configuration steps for Red Hat OpenShift Container Platform users (RHEL and RHCOS).** Other users can skip these additional configuration steps.

    Download and save the following YAML file: